braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/analytics/npaw.md

 ## Accessing the integrations page

-After logging into your YOUBORA tool suite account, navigate to the Intgrations page by selecting **Integrations** option from the drop-down account menu found at the top right corner of the screen.
+After logging into your YOUBORA tool suite account, navigate to the Intgrations page by selecting **Integrations** option from the drop-down account menu.

 ![NPAW drop-down]({% image_buster /assets/img/npaw_dropdown.png %})